oracle-livelabs/oci/faaas/introduction/introduction.md

 ### Objectives
 * Provision Fusion Applications Environments
 * Perform Refresh and other Lifecycle operations
-* Review Metrics, Acnocements, Subscriptions, and other OCI services with Fusion environments.
+* Review Metrics, Announcements, Subscriptions, and other OCI services with Fusion environments.

 ## Learn More